 Welcome to new members Heather and Rebecca, who both joined up last month – glad to have you aboard!
 Thank you also to those members who responded so promptly to our “gentle reminders” – we value you all.

 Visit our NEW glider monitoring site: Sunday 19th September.
 Our September field trip will visit the area of Unallocated State Land (USL – aka vacant crown land) at Mutarnee, where the glider group are now putting up cameras.
-This site is on the opposite (ie western) side of the highway to where our major Ollera Creek project was conducted and has apparently been selected as one sample site for a 3 year pilot program across Australia, by CSIRO, Terrain, and others, looking at fire, plant samples, soil samples etc. See this post for a description of the area, details of when/where to meet, directions and map.
-(Report of last month’s trip to Ross River Dam and Borrow Pits is forthcoming)
+This site is on the opposite (ie western) side of the highway to where our major Ollera Creek project was conducted and has apparently been selected as one sample site for a 3 year pilot program across Australia, by CSIRO, Terrain, and others, looking at fire, plant samples, soil samples etc. (Report of last month’s trip to Ross River Dam and Borrow Pits is forthcoming)

 IN THE NEWS